miguel-silva48/KeyUsageProfiler/projBackend/README.md

 ## Security

+Every relevant endpoint requires authentication using [JSON Web Token](https://jwt.io/).
+This means that, in order to get authorization to access those endpoints, you must include the following *HTTP Header* - `Authorization: Bearer <Token>`.

+There's also an endpoint for refreshing access tokens (`/api/auth/refreshToken`), so users can have a seamless experience in our web application, without needing to log in every single time the access token expires.

-Every relevant endpoint requires authentication, using [JSON Web Token](https://jwt.io/).
-Keep that if testing using some API testing tool.
+Keep that in mind if testing using some API testing tool.

 The testing flow should be as follows: